 Raymond Skiles seeks a different way, a better way, through alternative, and unconventional answers to life’s problems.
 He doesn’t think like the rest of us do.
-It’s one of his most endearing qualities, and one of his faults.
 Raymond scours alternative resources to find alternative routes through our legal system, our financial systems, and in the ways we maintain health.
-The discussions the two of us have on these subjects often devolve to him arguing from what I consider an illogical base, and me struggling to avoid thinking he’s wrong and I’m right.
-I strive to believe that there are many forms of intelligence, and what works for someone like Raymond may not work for me.
-When Raymond told me that he was going to risk it all based on some alternative information he learned, however, I feel the need to warn him based on my understanding of the issue we were discussing.
+The discussions the two of us have on these subjects often involve him arguing from what I consider an illogical base, and me struggling to avoid thinking he’s wrong.
+We’ve all heard people say it’s almost impossible for us to be objective, for we all bring our subjectivity to such discussions.
+I understand this point, and I strive to believe that what works for someone like Raymond may not work for me.
+When Raymond told me that he was going to risk it all based on some alternative information he learned, however, I felt the need to warn him based on my understanding of the issue we were discussing.
 I cared about Raymond Skiles, and I didn’t want to see him pursue avenues I consider ill-advised.
+If he considered my advice worthless, that was fine with me as long as I felt I did everything I could to help him see his issue from a different perspective.

 Raymond Skiles, on the other hand, knows a thing or two about the techniques used car salesmen employ on unsuspecting customers.
 By reading websites that warn potential clients about the tactics used car salesmen use, Raymond believes he knows them, and that he can use that knowledge to defeat them at their game.
 “You just have to know who they are,” is something he says.
 “Once you know what he eats for breakfast, who he calls his family, and if he’s stepping out on his wife, you got him where he lives.”

 Whereas I recognize the limits of my intelligence the moment I set foot on a salesman’s home turf, Raymond considers it a challenge and a mark of his intelligence to outdo the man.
-I might over-estimate the craftiness of the average used car salesman, but if they are half as skilled in the art of persuasion as I fear most of them are, they will recognize the information Raymond has attained.
+I might over-estimate the craftiness of the average used car salesman, but if they are half as skilled in the art of persuasion as I fear most of them are, they will know who Raymond is.
 They will then flip the focus of their negotiations into an arena Raymond finds more pleasing.
-They might even compliment Raymond on his knowledge of the industry, and Raymond’s overall level of intelligence, and they might take a more honest and direct approach in their exchange, and Raymond might end up paying more for the car than he intended.
+They might even compliment Raymond for the knowledge he has attained on the industry, and they might take a more honest and direct approach in their negotiations, and Raymond might end up paying more for the car than he intended.

 Another break between Raymond’s way of thinking and mine occurred when I realized how often alternative theories based on unconventional information are wrong.
 Conventional information, reported by conventional outlets, is not always true either of course, but I would suggest their batting average is far superior to the alternative outlets.
 The battle between the two results in some unconventional thinkers putting so much stock in the unconventional thoughts that they end up considering the rest of us naïve for believing everything we’re told.